Analysis | The Senate vote on the bipartisan Jan. 6 commission showed Trump’s power and a government under duress

 Republicans had their reasons, or so they said, for doing what they did.
 There were, for example, aspects of the bipartisan agreement that led to the legislation to create the commission that they didn’t like.
-But the most important reason was their fear that Democrats would use the independent commission’s work against Republican candidates in next year’s elections by keeping alive former president Donald Trump’s role in the Jan.
+But the most important reason was their fear that Democrats would use the independent commission’s work against Republican candidates in next year’s elections by keeping alive President Donald Trump’s role in the Jan.
 6 attacks and his misdeeds ahead of it.

 Many Republican elected officials want Trump to go away.
 They want him in their rearview mirrors.
 They want the upcoming midterm elections to be fought in an atmosphere free of the former president and focused on President Biden.
 That’s why Rep. Liz Cheney (R-Wyo.) has been such an irritant to GOP leaders, because she refuses to turn away from what Trump’s actions produced on Jan.
 6 and, she fears, could provoke again.

 Her colleagues are afraid to be more affirmative and aggressive in challenging the former president.
-They fear Trump and they fear his followers, who now dominate the GOP rank-and-file, and so they voted on Friday to protect the former president by obstructing the commission, hoping that would protect themselves next year.
+They fear Trump, and they fear his followers, who now dominate the GOP rank-and-file, and so they voted on Friday to protect the former president by obstructing the commission, hoping that would protect themselves next year.
 The vote again showed the hold that Trump has on his party.

 Republicans are counting on normal patterns of midterm elections — a backlash against a new president, lower overall turnout and greater energy among members of the party out of power — to restore their majorities in the House and Senate.
 They don’t want Trump to be a front-and-center issue.
 They don’t want voters to be reminded why they decided to fire Trump after a single term.